BrianAndrewOneil/quiz-app/README.md

 **Tech used:** HTML, CSS (bootstrap), and React.
 I use the browser's native localStorage to save the user's answers so that they can close their browser and return to the quiz at a later time without losing their work.

+## Lessons Learned

+This was a good refersher on using the features of react, including components, props, states, etc.

 ## To Run It Yourself

 In the project directory, you can run: